 The initiative sets a per se DUI limit of "delta-9" THC levels at greater than or equal to 5 nanograms per milliliter of blood (5 ng/mL).
 State and local law enforcement agencies are tasked with enforcing the DUI limit.

 The law does not address the topic of drug testing but it is our understanding that employers may still conduct drug testing at their discretion.
-Since marijuana is illegal under federal law institutions that receive federal funds will still be subject to mandated testing.
-Organizations such as the NFL and NBA have issued statements that marijuana consumption is a violation of their conduct policy and they intend to continue testing for it.
+Since cannabis is illegal under federal law institutions that receive federal funds will still be subject to mandated testing.
+Organizations such as the NFL and NBA have issued statements that cannabis consumption is a violation of their conduct policy and they intend to continue testing for it.

 What is the federal government going to do?

-On August 29, 2013 Attorney General Eric Holder called both Governors Jay Inslee and John Hickenlooper (Colorado) to outline the federal government’s guidance on legalized marijuana.
+On August 29, 2013 Attorney General Eric Holder called both Governors Jay Inslee and John Hickenlooper (Colorado) to outline the federal government’s guidance on legalized cannabis.
 That guidance was also outlined in a memo which focuses on eight points of federal emphasis such as youth access and public safety which the LCB’s rules address.
-The regulatory system for marijuana, and the rules written by the Board appears to meet those eight points.
+The regulatory system for cannabis, and the rules written by the Board appears to meet those eight points.
 The memo does not change federal law.
 Governor Inslee’s office is maintaining an open dialogue with the federal government and the WSLCB is moving forward to carry out the expectations of the agency under the new law.

 Can the federal government confiscate my assets?